SvenMichaelKlose/tunix/src/tunix/README.md

 ## "MA": Allocate a bank

-Allocates a bank and returns its number.
+Allocates a bank and returns its ID.
 Returns with an error when out of memory.

-## "MFb": Free a bank
+## "MF": Free a bank

+Secondary address: bank ID.

 Frees a bank.
 All processes sharing it need to free it before it can be